Roy Hord Jr.

-Ambrose Roy Hord Jr. (December 25, 1934 – October 24, 2002) was a professional American football offensive lineman who played in the National Football League (NFL) and the American Football League (AFL).
+Ambrose Roy Hord Jr. (December 25, 1934 – October 24, 2002) was an American professional football player who was an offensive lineman in the National Football League (NFL) and the American Football League (AFL).
+He played college football for the Duke Blue Devils.

-Early years
+Early life

-Hord was born in Charlotte, North Carolina and attended the local Harding High School.
+Hord was born in Charlotte, North Carolina, and attended the local Harry P. Harding High School.
 He played college football at Duke University where he was a defensive end and an offensive guard.
 He was named first-team All-American in 1957 and was inducted into Duke's Hall of Fame in 2005.

 Professional career

-Hord was an 8th round selection (88th overall pick) of the 1957 NFL Draft by the Los Angeles Rams.
+Hord was an 8th round selection (88th overall pick) of the 1957 NFL draft by the Los Angeles Rams.
 Before he joins the Rams, Hord served for two years (1958–1959) in the United States Army, training at Bitburg Air Force Base in Germany.
 He joined the Rams in 1960 and played with them through the beginning of the 1962 season when he was traded to the Philadelphia Eagles.
 He then joined the AFL's New York Jets in 1963 where he finished his football career in 1965.